 Possession of records of criminal usury is also a criminal offense.
 Any person who possesses or hides records of criminally usurious transactions commits possession or concealment of records of criminal usury.3

-Criminal usury and providing money therefor loans is a class 6 felony in Colorado.
+Criminal usury and providing money for such loans is a class 6 felony in Colorado.
 The penalties for a conviction include 12 to 18 months in prison and a fine of up to $100,000.
 There is a mandatory parole period of 1 year for a class 6 felony conviction.4

-Not all high-interest loans are usurious.
+Not all high-interest loan agreements are usurious.
 There are a number of affirmative defenses to criminal usury.
 It is an affirmative defense for a person who charges a loan finance charge in excess of 45% annually, with the terms in a signed written agreement, in the following circumstances:

-- At the time of making the loan finance charge it could not have been determined by a mathematical computation that the annual percentage rate would exceed 45% a year; or
+- At the time of making the loan finance charge it could not have been determined by a mathematical computation that the annual percentage rate would exceed the maximum rate of 45% per annum; or

-- The loan finance charge was not in excess of 45% a year when the rate of the finance charge was calculated on the unpaid balance of the debt on the assumption that the debt is to be paid according to its terms and is not paid before the end of the agreed term.5
+- The loan finance charge was not in excess of the usury limit of 45% a year when the rate of the finance charge was calculated on the unpaid balance of the debt on the assumption that the debt is to be paid according to its terms and is not paid before the end of the agreed term.5

 5. Related Offenses